The Golf Swing Basics of the Rotary Swing Tour (RST)

 In total, the RST video player learning system has 18 videos covering the setup to ensure you get it exactly right every time.

 Odds are you know what a good takeaway looks like but have struggled to achieve it consistently.
-As with all of these positions, my instruction will not simply tell you where to place the club.
+As with all of these positions, my golf instruction videos will not simply tell you where to place the club.

 Instead, you’ll learn the one part of the body that moves about 2” and does about 90% of the work to get you into this position.